 The notice of sale must also be:

-In Arizona, you can reinstate up to 5:00 p.m. on the last day, other than a Saturday or legal holiday, before the sale date.
-Ariz.
-Rev. Stat. § 33-813.
+"Reinstating" is when a borrower brings the loan current by paying the missed payments of principal and interest, plus fees and costs, to stop a foreclosure.
+In Arizona, you can reinstate anytime before 5:00 p.m. mountain standard time on the last day, other than a Saturday or legal holiday, before the sale date.
+(Ariz.
+Rev. Stat. § 33-813).

-In Arizona, the lender can generally obtain a deficiency judgment by filing a separate lawsuit within 90 days following a nonjudicial foreclosure sale.
+Deficiency judgments are generally allowed.
+In Arizona, the foreclosing bank can generally obtain a deficiency judgment by filing a separate lawsuit within 90 days following a nonjudicial foreclosure sale.

 Anti-deficiency law.
 But Arizona also has an anti-deficiency law that states the bank can't get a deficiency judgment after a nonjudicial foreclosure if the property is: